gem5/gem5-resources/src/parsec/README.md

 license: BSD-3-Clause
 ---

 This document includes instructions on how to create an Ubuntu 18.04 disk-image with PARSEC benchmark installed.
 The disk-image will be compatible with the gem5 simulator.
+It also demostrates how tosimulate the same using an example gem5 script with a pre-configured system.
+The script uses a pre-built disk-image.

 This is how the `src/parsec-tests/` directory will look like if all the artifacts are created correctly.